 - July 2017: President Duda unexpectedly vetoes the reform of the National Judicial Council, but signs the other two laws.

 - July 2017: The European Commission launches a formal infringement procedure, which could result in Poland losing its voting rights in EU councils.

 - September 2017: The first court presidents are dismissed by the justice minister.

-- March 2018: Parliament installs a new National Council of the Judiciary.
+- March 2018: Parliament installs a new National Judicial Council.

 - July 2018: Parliament empowers Duda to fire Gesdorf, who has refused to step down.
 The European Court of Justice rules that other EU countries can refuse extraditions to Poland if they believe suspects may not receive a fair trial there.

 - November 2018: The European Court of Justice forces Poland to reinstate 22 Supreme Court justices it had forced into retirement.
 Duda complies the following month.